Be Careful What You Piss For

 Despite the serious tone of all the professionals who come into my room, it all feels very temporary, like everyone is wasting their time.
 But I’m a patient patient and luckily I have my phone with me.
 For a second I consider Googling “diabetic ulcers” but have a jolt of fear so powerful I almost pass out.
 When I finally drop off to sleep I dream of wild boars eating my feet.

 The number of type one and type two diabetics across the world is rising.
-The latter can be largely explained by our increasingly woeful diet and poor lifestyle choices crippling our pancreases (“Hey man, I want more jelly!”)
+The latter can be largely explained by our increasingly woeful diet and poor lifestyle choices crippling our pancreases (“Hey man, I want more jelly!”).
 Not so with type one.
-It’s more like asthma or hayfever (both of which I’ve also suffered from in the past) or MS or Crohn’s in that, for reasons unknown, the body begins to behave in an unreasonable way and attack itself.
+It’s more like MS or Crohn’s in that, for reasons unknown, the body begins to behave in an unreasonable way and attack itself.
 There are a number of theories about why these kinds of disease are on the rise, from overly sterile childhood environments to, the one I give most credence to, the lack of hook worms in our guts.

-The logic follows that for tens of thousands of years homo sapiens evolved with worms in our bellies, then all of a sudden life became more sterile and the parasites were eradicated.
-But our immune systems had become so used to fighting that in this new, clean world they look for formerly harmless things to battle: peanuts, pollen, pancreases, penguins.
+The logic follows that for tens of thousands of years homo sapiens evolved with worms in our bellies, then all of a sudden, in the wake of the industrial revolution, our lives became more sterile and the largely benign parasites were eradicated.
+But our immune systems had become so used to fighting that in this new, bleached world they look for formerly harmless things to battle: peanuts, pollen, pancreases, penguins.
 All the Ps.

-As with hayfever and asthma, there is currently no cure for type one diabetes and unless one is found in the next five years I can assume I will have to live with it for the rest of my life.
+There is currently no cure for type one diabetes and unless one is found in the next five years I can assume I will have to live with it for the rest of my life.
 My pancreas isn’t quite dead yet, but after five years it’s likely my immune system will have wounded it beyond repair.
 In any case, it’s reasonable to assume that something relating to the disease will eventually kill me.
-I’m OK with that now, but for several weeks and months after the diagnosis it felt as though I was being shadowed by doom.
+I’m OK with that now, but for several weeks and months after the diagnosis it felt as though doom was following me like my shadow.

 I was losing weight and failing to put on muscle because my victimised pancreas couldn’t produce enough insulin, which would have converted all the sugars and carbohydrates I was consuming into energy and/or kept me fat.
 Instead the sugar was stuck in my blood, so my body started to break down tissue as an alternate fuel source.